wakey001/Euro4-modern-classics/README.md

 ***
 As this model is the honda civic type r , I based the colors red, black, grey and white .
 I feel that enthusiasts will appreciate the authnticity of the site as well as subliminally teaching the unknowing user the colors assosiated with hondas type r branding.
 #### Fonts
 Fonts for my website are from [GOOGLE FONTS](https://fonts.google.com/).
-I have decided to go with  ......
-As I feel in my opinion this is a modern and current feel and is easy to read.I also chose .......
-For my header as I feel this contasts well with the main text of .....
+I have decided to go with [MATE SC](https://fonts.google.com/?query=mate+sc) as I feel in my opinion this is a modern and current feel and is easy to read.I also chose the same for my header as I feel this contasts well with the main text as when larger its flair is even more noticabe in my opinion.
 #### Icons
- Icons for my website are from [FONT AWESOME LIBRARY](https://fontawesome.com/).The icons I have chosen are in fitting with the headings as they provide a little fun whilst giving a visual cue whilst also making the site feel modern and for a young audience
+ Icons for my website are from [FONT AWESOME LIBRARY](https://fontawesome.com/).The icons I have chosen are in fitting with the headings as they provide a little fun whilst giving a visual cue whilst also making the site feel modern and for a young audience.
 #### Colors
 I did initially base my colors on Hondas branding on the civic type r ,however this did not look visually appealing or stimulating.
 Initial colors .........